ngrogg/lua/scripts/helloWorld/README.md

 # Hello World

-The first script to make for any new language
+The first script to make for any new language, used to test if the environment is configured and working.